pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 *Know someone who would be a good fit?
 Here's the link to this page, to copy in an email or message: <http://pascallaliberte.me/the-objectives-course/>*

-## What if it makes a difference?
+Or if you've got some questions, look below for my email address.

-To me, this technique was more than just a way to get things done or to get organized.
-The technique helped me improve some complex situations in a way that most people I knew couldn't handle.
-So your inclinations to think of all possibilities, to analyze and to see every imperfection, they may just be the skills that someone else needs to help their situation.
+Hope to talk to you in the new year.

-Hope to talk to you in the new year,
+Sincerely,

 --
 **Pascal Laliberté**<br>